 Crude canola oil is further refined to improve colour, flavour and shelf life.
 Water and organic acids may be used to remove lipids, gums, free fatty acids and fine meal particles.
-Color pigments are removed by passing oil through a filter containing natural clay (a process sometimes called “bleaching,” although no bleached is used).
+Color pigments are removed by passing oil through a filter containing natural clay (a process sometimes called “bleaching,” although no bleach is used).
 The final step is to remove any unpleasant odours or compounds with steam distillation.

 At this point, canola oil is ready to be packaged and sold as cooking oil, or further processed into a wide range of consumer and commercial products.

 After the oil has been removed, the remaining solids are processed into canola meal, a protein source used in animal feed.
 The meal is placed on heated plates and injected with live steam – a process called toasting – to remove the remaining solvent.
 After it has been cooled, dried and granulated, the meal may be pelleted or sent directly to storage as a mash.

 Throughout canola processing, temperature and other factors must be carefully controlled to ensure quality.